IBM/md-enricher-for-cicd/CONTRIBUTING.md

 To contribute code or documentation, submit a [pull request](https://github.com/IBM/md-enricher-for-cicd/pulls).

-A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/IBM/md-enricher-for-cicd/issues).
+A good way to familiarize yourself with the code base and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/IBM/md-enricher-for-cicd/issues).
 Before embarking on a more ambitious contribution, get in touch with us.